joeapodaca/apestogetherstrong/README.md

 Primarily, we are communicating by Slack and sharing data via Github.
 For files too large to commit, we have been sharing in GoogleDrive.

-Our initial database is created via pandas.
+Our initial database is hosted on Amazon's RDS service.

+Endpoint:
+apestogetherstrong.cprquacfslhp.us-west-1.rds.amazonaws.com

 # Datasets